|

 - understanding

-the basic human machine
+the basics of the human machine

-- Powering the cell
+- Powering the muscle cell

 - The Musculoskeletal System